code-with-amitk/Code-examples/programming_lang/python/machine_learning/tensor_flow/opencv/README.md

     - The algorithm starts at the top left of a picture and moves down across small blocks of data, looking at each block and matching, constantly asking, “Is this a face?”
   - **Cascades/Stages**
+    - Cascade dictionary meaning is waterfall.
     - Breaking the problem of detecting faces into multiple stages.
-    - There canbe 30-50 cascades.
+There canbe 30-50 cascades.
+    - The cascades themselves are just a bunch of XML files that contain OpenCV data used to detect objects.

 [Real Python](https://realpython.com/face-recognition-with-python/)